 - 30-gallon water heater: 1-2 people

 - 40-gallon water heater: up to 3 people

 - 50-80 gallon water heater: over 5 people

-Check your water heater’s capacity to see if it can handle your hot water demands.
-If it is too small, it might be time to install a bigger unit so you will never run out of hot water again.
+Check your water heater’s capacity to see if it can handle your family’s hot water demands.
+If it is too small, it might be time to install a bigger unit.

 If you are the last one to take a shower, and

 there isn’t any hot water, you should get a bigger unit.